Hans Langsdorff: Battle of the River Plate

 On the morning of 13 December 1939 Langsdorff's lookouts reported sighting a British cruiser and two destroyers.
 Admiral Graf Spee now suffered engine fatigue that reduced her top speed to 23kn.
 After Langsdorff had committed his ship to the attack it became apparent that the destroyers were in fact light cruisers (HMS Ajax and HMS Achilles) in addition to the heavy cruiser HMS Exeter.
 His ship outgunned all his opponents, having 11 inch (280 mm) main guns, to Exeter's 8 inch (200 mm) and Ajax and Achilles’s 6 inch (150 mm) guns.
 Exeter was severely damaged and forced to withdraw; later she re-engaged and, further damaged and listing, again withdrew.
 But she had fired a critically effective 8-inch shell into Spee, destroying steam boilers needed to operate the ship's fuel cleaning system.
-Langsdorff learned that he had 16 hours of pre-cleaned fuel in his ready tanks—with no hope of replacement or repairs to the system at sea.
+Langsdorff learned that he had only 16 hours of pre-cleaned fuel in his ready tanks, and that his crew had neither the materials nor the time to patch the damage.

 After this engagement, Langsdorff and the British Commodore Harwood decided to break off the action, Langsdorff heading for the neutral port of Montevideo in Uruguay to make repairs.
+By this point, Graf Spee was in bad condition; though the ship was mostly intact, the fuel system was shot to pieces, the ship's desalination equipment had been destroyed leaving no means of replenishing the fresh water supply, and the magazine reported a shortage of ammunition after the hours-long engagement, leaving few options for fighting off another British attack.